JoshuaKimsey/Linux-StableDiffusion-Script/README.md

 **PLEASE NOTE: In order to upgrade to version 1.7 or later of this script, you must delete your pre-existing `ultimate-stable-diffusion` folder and do a clean re-install using the script.
 You can copy your `outputs` folder in there to save it elsewhere and then add it back once the re-install is done.
 Also, make sure your original 1.4 models are saved somewhere, or else you will need to re-download them from Hugging Face.
 The models file can be found in `ultimate-stable-diffusion/models/ldm/stablediffusion-v1/Model.ckpt`, if you do not have them saved elsewhere.
 Rename it to `sd-v1-4.ckpt` to make them work as expected with the script.**

+**Please Note: Version 1.8 and above now make use of the unified Stable-Diffusion WebUI repo on GitHub.
+Your old outputs are safe in the `ultimate-stable-diffusion` folder as a new folder will be generated for this unified repo.
+Feel free to copy your outputs folder from `ultimate-stable-diffusion` over to the new `stable-diffusion-webui` folder.
+Don't forget the model weights inside of `ultimate-stable-diffusion` as well, if you don't have them saved elsewhere.
+Once this is done, you may safely delete the `ultimate-stable-diffusion` folder, as it is no longer used or needed.**

+* Version 1.8:
+	- Added: Support for newly unified {Stable Diffusion WebUI}(https://github.com/sd-webui/stable-diffusion-webui) GitHub repo.

 * Version 1.7:
 	- Added: New arguments manager for `relauncher.py`.
 	- Added: Handling for LDSR upsclaer setup.